 It was the fact that this brilliant salmon pink appeared as a very carefully placed accent colour in the party scene that subsequently interested me.
 There are a few more hot pink dresses in a room dominated by black dinner suits (even Kidman wears black lace) but this precise shade of pink crops up again, strategically placed, throughout the couple’s apartment.
 Kubrick’s similar use of this pink in his other films became more obvious too; most notably in The Shining when Jack enters the ghostly ballroom full of guests; the sea of black dinner suits and unobtrusive evening dresses are punctuated dramatically by bright salmon pink velvet sofas.
 And of course there is the famous scene in 2001: A Space Odyssey in the space station where a profusion of brilliant pink armchairs stand out vividly from a stark white background.

 Even after devouring tomes of notes over the years on all of Kubrick’s work I haven’t as yet found any mention of the significance of this gorgeous colour in his films or why he likes it so much.
-The French couture silk house Guillaud-Buche (now closed and sorely missed) named the colour Couer (heart) on their swatch card; some refer to it as salmon, or more commonly ‘coral’ but now I will always refer to it as Stanley Kubrick pink.
+The French couture silk house Buche (now closed and sorely missed) named the colour couer (heart) on their swatch card; some refer to it as salmon, or more commonly ‘coral’ but now I always call it Stanley Kubrick pink.

 Eyes Wide Shut was released twenty years ago today.
 Stanley Kubrick:The Exhibition continues until Sept 17th 2019 at The Design Museum.

 “As a life-long Kubrick fan there’s nothing quite so exciting as hearing a costume designer say that Stanley loved your pink dress… ”